 “We want to better understand how injuries to younger occupants may be different.” the expert said.

 Progress in vehicle research means parents can look forward to the reduced risk of children’s injuries in a car accident.
 While accidents do happen, a child’s injury can be one of the most devastating kinds of accident.
-If your child has been injured in a car accident, do not hesitate to get in touch with a San Diego personal injury attorney at the Law Offices of Michael Pines, APC for a free and confidential legal evaluation.
+If your child has been injured in a car accident, do not hesitate to get in touch with a San Diego personal injury attorney at the Pines Salomon Injury Lawyers, APC. for a free and confidential legal evaluation.
 We’ll help you seek the recovery you deserve.